 On our first day in the Aletsch Arena we did a most beautiful panoramic hike to visit the glacier without taking any risks.

-You can read more about this experience and how to best visit the arena in our post Aletsch Glacier panoramic trail: Hiking along the greatest glacier of the Alps.
+You can read more about this experience and how to best visit the arena in our post Discovering the majestic Aletsch Glacier: Hiking the Panorama Trail at the greatest Glacier of the Alps.

 We definitely recommend this excursion.

 We enjoyed our time in the Aletsch Arena so much that we had decided to stay two days instead of one and we took the opportunity to try an activity that we had planned to do for a while already, so we rented some e-mountainbikes at the shop Aletsch Sport Mitte at Riederalp and discovered the arena by bike.
 We went up and down and enjoying this fun activity, always with a view on an incredible mountain panorama.